exonum/exonum-doc/src/get-started/light-client.md

 !!! note
     In our Timestamping demo we generate a new signing key pair for each new timestamp.
-In the Service with Data Proofs we generate a key pair that corresponds to a certain wallet and its user and, thus, is applied for signing all transactions made on its behalf.
+On the contrary, in the Service with Data Proofs we generate only one key pair that corresponds to a certain wallet and its user and, thus, is applied for signing all transactions made on its behalf.

 Prepare transaction data according to the above-defined schema: